ilievZlatko/vue-daterange-picker/README.md

 start-date, end-date: utc, or any kind of date string.
 And then it will initiate callendar between these dates.
 double: display single callendar or double callendar.
+format: changes the format of the inputs (default: 'MM/DD/YYYY')
+title-format: changes the format of the calendar months (default: 'MMMM Y')

 ### example:
 ```!DOCTYPE html